saghosh8/release-automation/README.md

 - Generate release tags containing the release version and short commit SHA
 - Detect existing release tags
 - Prevent an existing tag from pointing to an unexpected commit
-- Identify the previous release tag
+- Identify the previous release tag from a maintained mapping file
 - Compare the previous release against the new release
 - Automatically generate GitHub Release notes
 - Publish GitHub Releases